 15 Nov 16 New Yorkers tend to work through lunch

-It’s been a few months since we’ve launched our new Gmail Meter platform.
-And during our critical early stages, we’ve very much enjoyed your support and feedback.
-In the last couple of months, we have stabilized the platform by optimizing our implementation of Google APIs.
-And we are now ready to start sharing with you some of what we’re learning about email usage.
+It’s been a few months since we’ve launched our new Gmail Meter platform and we’re very thankful for your support and feedback during our critical early stages.
+In the last couple of months, we have stabilized the platform and optimized our implementation of Google APIs.
+Finally, we are now ready to start sharing with you some of what we’re learning about email usage.

 Before doing so, we want to be clear about the nature of the data and metrics that we will be presenting you today.
-This is because we understand that email is an important communication vehicle that needs to remain secure.
+We understand that email is an important communication vehicle that needs to remain secure.
 As the company that provides some of the world’s largest email providers with the most scalable email and contacts data import system available, we really do know how vital email is and rest assured in our utmost commitment to securing your data.

-With that said, the following metrics are aggregated using the data calculated at each Gmail Meter report generation, which is most typically the first of every month.
-Please note that none of the following data is at all related to any of our enterprise projects.
-The only link that associates the data generated within a report and the header data used to generate that report is handled through Google’s OAuth protocol.
-In the process of aggregating the data for the following analysis, we exclude the account information and thereby completely disassociating all data from the account.
+With that said, the following statistics are aggregations of the data used to generate your Gmail Meter reports.
+In the process of aggregating the data for the following analysis, we exclude the authentication information and thereby completely disassociating the data from the account.

-In addition, we do not store any of the data used to generate the reports and all such data is processed in memory.
+In addition, we do not store any of the end user data used to generate the reports and all such end user data is processed entirely in memory.
 We only store our generated calculations, primarily to be able to provide continued access to previous reports but also for potential future product changes that may require such data.

 The following insights are merely guidelines and standards to compare oneself by.
 Because we try our best to keep the minimum amount of data on our users, we cannot define them any further than by general timezones.
-All geographic locations are suggested and implied.
-We currently do not have any plans to collect any data based on roles of our users and cannot analyze to that granularity.
+All geographic locations are suggested and approximated from the locale setting of the Google account.
+We currently do not have any plans to collect any data based on roles of our users and therefore cannot analyze to that granularity.

 A few overall numbers and general trends